* Coaster Enthusiasts of Canada *

 Hanlan's Point Hotel

 Hotel or cottage proprietors often became park owners because the amusements and attractions areas they had installed as additional draws became larger and more appealing to the public than the accommodations.
 Crow's Beach, Privat's (possibly Canada's first amusement park, dating from the 1840s) and especially Hanlan's Point, got their start this way.
-As patrons came to these places more & more for the diversions, the owners added additional rides and games.
-Some of those games eventually evolved into personal try-your-luck types rather than just spectator-oriented competitions.
+As patrons came to these places more and more for the diversions, the owners added additional rides and games.
+Some of those games eventually evolved into personal try-your-luck types or shooting galleries rather than just spectator-oriented competitions.
 Gradually these areas became known better for their amusements than for the accommodations or their natural offerings.

 Many owners saw the opposite side of this and built hotels near already-established amusement areas as the rides and/or attractions drew ever larger crowds, many of whom wished to stay in an area more than one day.
 The Mansion House Inn on McNab's Island and the hotels at Crystal Beach are examples of this.